magicoal-nerb/quake-movement-mc/README.md

 # quake-movement-mc
-Quake movement reimplementation in Minecraft.
+*Quake movement reimplementation in Minecraft.*

 <div style="line-height: 1.2;">
 Only version supported right now is 1.20.1.

-Shoutouts to Gayle, Pentagonal, Nobonet, and KeyboardCombination for testing this mod!
+Shoutouts to Gayle, Pentagonal, Nobonet, and KeyboardCombination for testing out this mod!
 </div>

 *Note: this mod is a heavy WIP, expect bugs!
 Report them by creating an issue!!*